 Does cryotherapy leave a scar?

-This colour mismatch may be more pronounced for deeper treatments since more collagen is required to repair the patch.
-Cryotherapy may require greater consideration on darker skin tones, as it leaves this white mark that may not return to its normal skin tone even in time.
+This colour mismatch may be more pronounced with deeper treatments, as more collagen is required to repair the patch.
+Cryotherapy may require greater consideration for darker skin tones, as it leaves a white mark that may not return to its normal skin tone even in time.

 Sometimes spots may require a second treatment if the first didn’t quite do the trick.
-A second treatment is preferable to doing a deeper treatment initially since it significantly reduces the additional risks of scarring.
+A second treatment is preferable to a deeper treatment initially, as it significantly reduces the risk of scarring.
+Sometimes,

 Freezing skin cancers and precancerous growths using liquid nitrogen